Mozambique May 21, May 22, May 26-28, 2023.

 EAT

-As a country the Portuguese occupation has a profound impact on local foods that has produced some of the most unique and interesting cuisine within Southern Africa.
-Towards the coast a great deal of seafood is used within even the most basic of dishes, however, in land the maize based porridges common throughout Africa becomes staple but with some Portuguese flair.
+As a country, the Portuguese occupation has had a profound impact on local foods that has produced some of the most unique and interesting cuisines within Southern Africa.
+Towards the coast a great deal of seafood is used within even the most basic of dishes, however, on land, the maize-based porridges common throughout Africa becomes staple but with some Portuguese flair.

-Piri-Piri, also known as the African bird’s-eye chili this extremely strong chili is common is sauce form throughout the country.
+Piri-Piri, also known as the African bird’s eye chilli an extremely strong chilli is a common sauce from throughout the country.

 Pãozinho , also known as Portuguese rolls or Prego (beef) no pão and bifana (pork).
 A floury and often semi-sweet bread roll, typically served with meat in the center.